yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 {% tip %}
 **Multi-Master Running example**
-The [Multi-Master running example|SBP:WAN Replication Gateway] includes a three-way setup replicating data between three sites, this example contains a spring(java) processing unit for the spaces, but the gateway components are the same.
+The depanlinkMulti-Master running exampletengahlink/sbp/wan-replication-gateway.htmlbelakanglink includes a three-way setup replicating data between three sites, this example contains a spring(java) processing unit for the spaces, but the gateway components are the same.
 {% endtip %}